 Have fun and happy karting!

-Given the recent suit that Nintendo filed against MariCar, we’re not certain how long they’ll be able to keep those Karts on the track, but you can check out their site for course maps, prices, and directions: www.maricar.com.
+According to the recent suit that Nintendo won against MariCar, the company is no longer allowed to use Mario Kart-themed costumes, but you can check out their site for course maps, prices, and directions: www.maricar.com.